May 27, 2021

 To do this, in your Account Menu, you’ll see an option for a Content ID tab.

 Once there, you can paste in your channel ID, or search by a channel name or keyword to locate your channel.
 Select the correct channel from the dropdown and that’s it!

 Your channel has been added, and will be recognized as a licensed user of Soundstripe while you are a subscriber.

-Monthly plan customers can clear one channel; Yearly plans can clear up to five channels.
+Creator plan customers can clear one channel; Pro and Pro Plus customers can clear up to five channels.

 But, don't fret!
 Listing your channel on your Soundstripe account does not give Soundstripe access to any of your private channel data, or to your YouTube audience.

 Creating videos for clients?
 Purchasing a single song and want to use it in a YouTube video?
 Single use codes are your jam.